-The increase in energy prices is affecting the prices we quote for new contracts, as well as the rates we charge for Deemed, Out of Contract and Monthly Plan.
+The increase in energy prices is affecting the prices we quote for new contracts, as well as the rates we charge for Deemed, Out of Contract and Variable.
 These three are the rates we charge customers when they don’t have a contract with us.
 They tend to be higher than our in-contract rates, so customers on these rates could get a better deal with a contract.
 But, the increase in wholesale energy costs does mean fewer deals are available right now.

 We continue to review the rates we charge and if they change, we’ll let affected customers know and amend their rates accordingly.

 Third party costs

 Suppliers pass third-party costs through in different ways.
 At Opus Energy, we include them in our customers’ gas and electricity rates.